Rule of 72: Definition, Formula and How to Use It?

 Also Read This: How to Invest in US Market from India?

-For example, if you want to double your money in eight years, just divide 72 by eight.
+For example, if you want to double your money in 8 years, just divide 72 by eight.
 This calculation tells you that you’d need an average annual return of about 9% to achieve that doubling in eight years.
-So, while the Rule of 72 may not directly predict doubling time for stocks, it can help you estimate the required average annual return for your investment goals.

 Happy investing and thank you for reading!